 Requirements

-- First, we'll create a fake text variable to back code.
-In the Data Sets tree, hover and click + > Custom Code > JavaScript - Text.
+- First, we'll create a fake text variable to use in the Text Categorization module.
+In the Data Sources tree, select any variable and click + > Custom Code > JavaScript > Text.

-- In the JAVASCRIPT CODE box simply type
+- In the JavaScript Code editor box, simply type

 NaN